Post updated 22 February 2023

 FTP is also an option if you can access space on a different server to your website.

-UpdraftPlus Premium offers more options, including:
+UpdraftPlus Premium offers more remote storage options, including:

 Related articles worth reading include: